nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 (Steps 1 to 3) The program waits for the user's input, which in this case, is the schedule `/update <day number> <plan number>` command.
 An example of a valid command would be `schedule /update 1 1`.
-Once the command is entered, the UI class will return the user input in a String object to the WerkIt object.

-(Steps 4 to 5) After the user input is received, the WerkIt object will call the `Parser#parseUserInput()` method to parse the user input.
+After the user input is received, the `WerkIt` object will call the `Parser#parseUserInput(userInput)` method to parse the user input.
 A return `ScheduleCommand` object is obtained from the method.
 This `ScheduleCommand` object is upcasted to a `Command` object on return to the WerkIt object.

-(Step 6) The schedule command is being executed by calling the `ScheduleCommand#execute()` method.
+The schedule command is being executed by calling the `ScheduleCommand#execute()` method.

-Steps 7 and 8 are explained in greater details in the following sequence diagram:
+Steps 4 and 5 are explained in greater details in the following sequence diagram:

 ![updateScheduleDetails](uml/sequenceDiagrams/schedule/images/updateScheduleDetails.png)

-(Steps 7.1 to 7.2) The DayList#updateDay method will be called to update/add a plan for a particular day in the schedule stated by the user.
-It will fist call the String#split method to separate out the `userArgument` given by the user.
+(Steps 4.1 to 4.2) The `DayList#updateDay(userArgument)` method will be called to update/add a plan for a particular day in the schedule stated by the user.
+It will fist call the `String#split(" ")` method to separate out the `userArgument` given by the user.
 Upon, splitting of the whitespaces in `userArgument`, it will then check if the `userArgument` is valid.
-If it is invalid, an Exception would be thrown to the user and following the termination of the process (step 7.4).
+If it is invalid, an Exception would be thrown to the user and following the termination of the process (step 4.3).

-(Steps 7.6 to 7.8) After splitting and checking the validity of `userArgument`, variables `userArgument[0]` representing day number and `userArgument[1]` representing the plan index of the plan stored in the planList are obtained.
+(Steps 4.5 to 4.8) After splitting and checking the validity of `userArgument`, variables `userArgument[0]` representing day number and `userArgument[1]` representing the plan index of the plan stored in the planList are obtained.
 Both the variables are then converted from data type string to integer.
 In addition, there is a check executed on both the converted day number and plan number to ensure that they are valid.
-This check is done so by calling the `DayList#isDayValid` and `DayList#isPlanValid` methods respectively.
+This check is done so by calling the `DayList#isDayValid(DayNumber)` and
+`DayList#isPlanValid(planNumber)` methods respectively.

-(Steps 7.9 and 7.11) If the day number or plan number is not valid, an `InvalidScheduleException` would be thrown to the user, and the entire updating of a plan for a particular day in the schedule process is aborted.
+(Steps 4.9 and 4.11) If the day number or plan number is not valid, an `InvalidScheduleException` would be thrown to the user, and the entire updating of a plan for a particular day in the schedule process is aborted.

-(Steps 7.13 and 7.14) `PlanList#getPlanDisplayList` method is called to find and return the hash value of the plan number, `planToAddKey:String` to be scheduled for a particular day.
-The `planToAddKey` is used to get the `plan` object in the planList by calling the `PlanList#getPlanFromKey` (steps 7.15 to 7.16).
+(Steps 4.13 and 4.14) `PlanList#getPlanDisplayList()` method is called to find and return the hash value of the plan number, `planToAddKey:String` to be scheduled for a particular day.
+The `planToAddKey` is used to get the `plan` object in the planList by calling the `PlanList#getPlanFromKey` (steps 4.15 to 4.16).

-(Steps 7.17 to 7.18) Once the `Plan` object is retrieved, if there are no plan being scheduled for the day, a new Day object is created and stored in the application.
+(Steps 4.17 to 4.18) Once the `Plan` object is retrieved, if there are no plan being scheduled for the day, a new `Day` object is created and stored in the application.

-(Steps 7.19 to 7.20) However, if there is an existing plan scheduled for that particular day, the `Day` object that had already been created, will then be updated to store the latest plan scheduled for the day.
+(Steps 4.19 to 4.20) However, if there is an existing plan scheduled for that particular day, the `Day` object that had already been created, will then be updated to store the latest plan scheduled for the day.

-(Step 9 and 10) After successfully created/updated the Day object, the `UI#printNewSchedule(newDay)` method
+(Steps 6 and 7) After successfully created/updated the Day object, the `UI#printNewSchedule(newDay)` method
 will be called to display the day and the corresponding plan scheduled for it via the terminal.
 The following is an example of the message after the user had successfully scheduled a plan for the day (e.g. `schedule /update 1 1`):
 ```